Injured in a Slip and Fall Accident?

 How Pennsylvania Premises Liability Cases are Handled

 Winning a premises liability claim in Pennsylvania can be a complex process.
 The mere presence of a defective condition on the property does not mean you will absolutely win a liability case.
 Pennsylvania is a comparative negligence state, meaning that it acknowledges all of the parties’ responsibility for the accident including the injured plaintiff.
-There are certain factors to consider in a premises liability situation, some of which a slip and fall attorney in Pennsylvania will have to investigate, which include:
+There are certain factors to consider in a premises liability situation, some of which a slip and fall attorney in Philadelphia, Pennsylvania will have to investigate, which include:

 - What was the circumstance which led the visitor to enter the property?